cyberman54/ESP32-Paxcounter/README.md

 # Covid-19 Exposure Notification System beacon detection

 Bluetooth low energy service UUID 0xFD6F, used by Google/Apple COVID-19 Exposure Notification System, can be monitored and counted.
-By comparing with the total number of observed devices this gives an indication how many people staying in proximity are using Apps for tracing COVID-19 exposures, e.g. in Germany the "Corona Warn App".
+By comparing with the total number of observed devices this <A HREF="https://linux-fuer-wi.blogspot.com/2020/10/suche-die-zahl-64879.html">gives an indication</A> how many people staying in proximity are using Apps for tracing COVID-19 exposures, e.g. in Germany the "Corona Warn App".
 To achive best results with this funcion, use following settings in [paxcounter.conf](src/paxcounter.conf):

 	#define COUNT_ENS		1	// enable ENS monitoring function
 	#define VENDORFILTER		0	// disable OUI filter (scans ALL device MACs)